macs30200-s22/replication-materials-yujing-syj/README.md

   <img src="https://user-images.githubusercontent.com/89925326/165011135-e5570eee-4ef3-4836-90d9-682f3a1b8964.png" width="500" height="300">

-After topic modeling, the posts are grouped into several topics, such as job findings, job advertisements, work-life balance, equipment's suggestions (desk, chair, laptop, microphone, software etc),
+After topic modeling, the posts are grouped into several topics, such as job findings, job advertisements, work-life balance, equipment's suggestions (desk, chair, laptop, microphone, software etc), team and coworkers, mental and physical health, back to office and other advice.
+The overall sentiment of these topic is positive.
+People are more negative on the topics such as back to office, health issues, time management and work-life balance.